Line bundles on rigid varieties and Hodge symmetry: Examples

 \begin{example} Let $H$ be a non-archimedean Hopf variety (c.f.~\cite{Hopfs} and~\cite{Hopfv}).
 Then its Picard variety is $\mathbb{G}_m$.
 We have $h^{1,0}=0$ and $h^{0,1}=1$.
 Since there is no non-constant morphism from a proper rigid variety to $\mathbb{G}_m$ we see that the Albanese of $H$ is trivial.

 There is a geometric explanation for why Hopf varieties should have trivial Albanese.

 \begin{prop} Let $K$ be a discretely valued non-archimedean field.
-There is no non-constant map from $\mathbb{A}^{1,\mathrm{rig}}_K$ to any Abeloid variety $A$. \end{prop}
+There is no non-constant map from $\mathbb{A}^{1,\mathrm{rig}}_K$ to any Abeloid variety $A$.\footnote{This Proposition was essentially proved by W. Cherry in~\cite{W94} with the same proof (he only mentions abelian varieties instead of general abeloids, but the proof is identical in the abeloid case).
+We thank the referee for pointing this out to us.} \end{prop}

-\begin{proof} Applying~\cite[Main Theorem]{abeloid} (after possibly passing to a finite separable extension of $K$) we may assume that \(A\) has a topological covering given by a smooth rigid group \(G\) sitting in an exact sequence of smooth rigid groups:
+\begin{proof} Applying~\cite[Theorem II]{abeloid} (after possibly passing to a finite separable extension of $K$), using the notations in loc.~cit., we may assume that \(A\) has a topological covering given by a smooth rigid group \(E\) sitting in an exact sequence of smooth rigid groups: